Balancing Tails when Comparing Distributions: Comprehensive Equity Index (CEI) with Application to Bias Evaluation in Operational Face Biometrics: Experiments: Results and Interpretation

 To further assess CEI's ability to detect and quantify demographic bias, we intentionally trained models biased towards specific demographic groups using the BUPT-B dataset~\cite{wang2020mitigating}.
 BUPT-B is suitable due to its balanced demographic coverage (four major ethnic groups) and allowance for controlled training data composition.

 We trained five ResNet-50~\cite{He2015DeepRL} models with identical protocols: a reference model on the complete BUPT-B dataset (referred to as 'All Groups') and four models each trained exclusively on data from a single ethnic group to induce specific demographic biases.
-Then, all models were evaluated on the RFW benchmark~\cite{Wang2018RacialFI} for cross-demographic performance analysis.
+These single-group models were designed to induce specific demographic biases relative to the other groups.
+All models were evaluated on the RFW benchmark~\cite{Wang2018RacialFI} for cross-demographic performance analysis.

 Table~\ref{table:bupt_b_biased_training} summarizes the bias assessments of DFI, IN, GARBE, and our CEI metric for these models.
 Consistent with previous findings, DFI metrics showed limited sensitivity to demographic differences in these controlled bias settings.
 Other metrics indicated more pronounced differences in impostor distributions, which can impact system security (false matches).
-Specifically, IN\textsubscript{FMR} and GARBE\textsubscript{FMR} values increased for models biased towards Groups 2, 3, and 4, indicating higher FMR disparities.
-This is also supported by our CEI\textsubscript{E} and CEI\textsuperscript{A} metrics through degraded impostor-related scores.
+Specifically, IN\textsubscript{FMR} and GARBE\textsubscript{FMR} values increased significantly for the single-group biased models (Groups 2, 3, and 4), successfully reflecting the expected higher FMR disparities when a model is not trained comprehensively.
 Among the CEI\textsuperscript{A} variants, the extreme version (CEI\textsuperscript{A}\textsubscript{E}) consistently captured more significant differences.

 Regarding genuine distributions, metrics suggested that training on the balanced BUPT-B data set 'All Groups' did not necessarily minimize bias; this model sometimes exhibited higher bias scores than certain single-group trained models (e.g., the Group 1 biased model).
-This aligns with observations by Wang \textit{et al.}~\cite{wang2020mitigating} using BUPT-B. It underscores that while data balance is crucial, other factors such as image acquisition quality~\cite{terhorst2022comprehensive} also contribute to biases, which are not due solely to demographic underrepresentation.
+This non-uniform bias, despite balanced demographic training samples, highlights that fairness is not guaranteed by simple count-balancing alone.
+This aligns with observations by Wang \textit{et al.}~\cite{wang2020mitigating} using BUPT-B. It underscores that while data balance is crucial, other factors such as image acquisition quality~\cite{terhorst2022comprehensive} also contribute to biases, which are not due solely to demographic under-representation.